 Lastly, it can also be challenging to decide which procedures may be reported separately.
 There are many procedures that, when performed, are included in the main procedure term.
 Often providers don’t understand this concept and may push to unbundle everything.
 Being confident in what you can and can’t code together will help you to educate your surgeon.
 A useful resource for some is the CMS NCCI Manual, Chapter 4.

-If you would like to have a better understanding of CPT coding for procedures of the foot toes, join our May webinar, CPT Coding for Hammer Toes and Bunionectomies, where we break down these procedures into an easy to understand format.
+If you would like to have a better understanding of CPT coding for procedures of the foot toes, register for our webinar, CPT Coding for Hammer Toes and Bunionectomies, where we break down these procedures into an easy to understand format.
 We will examine the anatomy, terminology and bundled procedures.

 Deanna Upston, CPMA, CPC, COSC